JOERILEY.WORK

 Previously, he was an Ocean Fellow with TBA21-Academy and participated in the Whitney Independent Study Program.
 Joe holds a BFA from The Cooper Union School of Art and has taught at UC San Diego, Cal State San Marcos, Stevens Institute of Technology, and The Cooper Union.

-AMD 316: Art, Science, & TechnologySpring 2023 - Spring 2024
+AMD 316: Intro to Art, Science, & TechnologySpring 2023 - Spring 2024

 Cal State San Marcos

-• Describe historical intersections, divergences, and exchanges of art, science and technology.
+• Demonstrate knowledge of the historical intersections, divergences, and exchanges of art, science, and print/photographic technologies.

 Student work samples: